Friday, 30 October 2009

 (I believe in lunatics)

-a thought-free, passion-free, cultural mush that will not be hated nor loved by anyone.
+It's about the struggle between individuals with jagged passion in their work and today's faceless corporate committees, which claim to understand the needs of the mass audience, and are removing the idiosyncrasies, polishing the jags, creating a thought-free, passion-free, cultural mush that will not be hated nor loved by anyone.
 By now, virtually all media, architecture, product and graphic design have been freed from ideas, individual passion, and have been relegated to a role of corporate servitude, carrying out corporate strategies and increasing stock prices.
 Creative people are now working for the bottom line.

 Magazine editors have lost their editorial independence, and work for committees of publishers (who work for committees of advertisers).
 TV scripts are vetted by producers, advertisers, lawyers, research specialists, layers and layers of paid executives who determine whether the scripts are dumb enough to amuse what they call the 'lowest common denominator’.
 Film studios put films in front of focus groups to determine whether an ending will please target audiences.
 All cars look the same.
 Architectural decisions are made by accountants.
 Ads are stupid.